Booktag: Seven Book Sins

 So I’m playing too: in case you aren’t familiar with the concept of this tag is about, the idea is to connect a read with each of the seven deadly sins.

-Reads that were disappointing, or downright infuriating… I mean, who has time for crap reads?
+Books that were disappointing, or downright infuriating… I mean, who has time for crap reads?

 Hmm… this one’s pretty easy: it’s a tie between Catcher in the Rye and Fifty Shades of Grey.